Silky anteater: Description

+The species also features partially prehensile tails, which further aid in their arboreal lifestyle.

 Distribution and habitat

 Silky anteaters are found from Oaxaca and southern Veracruz in Mexico, through Central America (except El Salvador), and south to Ecuador, and northern Peru, Bolivia, and Brazil.
 A distinct population is found in the northern Atlantic Forest of eastern Brazil.
 Silky anteaters are also found on the island of Trinidad.
 They inhabit a range of different forest types, including semi-deciduous, tropical evergreen, and mangrove forests, from sea level to 1500 m.

 Systematics

 Silky anteaters form the sister clade to the myrmecophagid anteaters, together forming Vermilingua.
 Vermilingua is a sister clade to sloths (Folivora), together forming Pilosa.

 Until a detailed taxonomic review in 2017, seven subspecies of C. didactylus were recognized.